Kh4n/SAP_parser/README.md

 SAP_parser

-Though a simple shunting-yard algorithm would suffice, but things got quickly out of hand.
+Thought a simple shunting-yard algorithm would suffice, but things got quickly out of hand.
 A full LL/RL parser would be optimal, maybe I'll write one in the future